 Leptin is a protein secreted by fat cells that has been found to be elevated in heart disease.
 Leptin has been studied to determine if it has any relationship with the development of cardiovascular disease.

-For testing performed as a panel, see MPRM Policy No. 2.04.100
+For testing performed as a panel, see Medical Policy Reference Manual Policy No. 2.04.100.

-Measurement of novel lipid and nonlipid risk factors (ie, apolipoprotein B, apolipoprotein A-I, apolipoprotein E, B-type natriuretic peptide, cystatin C, fibrinogen, leptin, LDL subclass, HDL subclass, lipoprotein[a]) is considered investigational as an adjunct to LDL cholesterol in the risk assessment and management of cardiovascular disease.
+Measurement of novel lipid and nonlipid risk factors (ie, apolipoprotein B, apolipoprotein AI, apolipoprotein E, B-type natriuretic peptide, cystatin C, fibrinogen, leptin, LDL subclass, HDL subclass, lipoprotein[a]) is considered investigational as an adjunct to LDL cholesterol in the risk assessment and management of cardiovascular disease.